xk4rimx/crypto-news-poster/README.md

-# crypto-news
+# crypto-news-poster
-A small automation script that parses cryptocurrency news and posts them on our news Telegram channel.
+A script that scrapes cryptocurrency news and posts them to a Telegram channel.